cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 Analysis tools such as [Shellcheck](https://www.shellcheck.net/) can detect errors in the use of shell calls.

+#### Changed behavior when `doguctl` is used in the CES multinode cluster.

+In the multinode CES, `etcd` has been replaced by ConfigMaps and SecretMaps as the storage location for the Dogus configuration.
+Config and SecretMaps are made available to a pod as a mounted volume via Kubernetes.
+These volumes are readonly.
+The keys of SecretsMaps are decrypted by Kubernetes before mounting.

+This means that `doguctl` cannot write a configuration and sensitive data no longer needs to be encrypted.

+If a configuration value is set with `doguctl`, it is written to the LocalConfig.
+This is a file that is located in a writable volume.
+Sensitive configuration values are not encrypted and are also written to the LocalConfig.

+If configuration values are read, sensitive values have the highest priority, followed by non-sensitive values.
+Values in the LocalConfig have the lowest priority.
+For example, if a key is in the ConfigMap and in the LocalConfig, the value from the ConfigMap is used.

 ### Usage of `doguctl`

 The section [about registry access](#registry-access-from-the-dogu) has already touched on the subject of `doguctl`. `doguctl` is a command line tool that bundles and simplifies recurring interactions with the Cloudogu EcoSystem registry.
 This section describes possible calls.